wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_coordinator_worker/coordinator_worker_single.md

 When going from "highest work first" to "lowest work first", the execution time becomes **82.01 seconds**, that is 20.50 seconds slower!
 One intuition for this is that if we run first the "quick" tasks, then at the end of the execution one can be left waiting for a long task to finish.
-This is exactly what's happening here as seen in the task execution time line.
+This is exactly what is happening here as seen in the task execution timeline.
 We see that Task #5 starts last.
 Due to bad luck, it starts on Worker #1, the only idle host at that time.
 This is a worker with low bandwidth and not great speed.
-Since Task #5 has high data and high work, any scheduled in which it doesn't start early is not going to be great.
+Since Task #5 has high data and high work, any scheduled in which it does not start early is not going to be great.

    </div>
 </div>